 Institution: You are currently employed at the same institution, have been previously employed at the same institution within the past two years (not counting concluded internships), or are going to begin employment at the same institution during the review period.

-Advisor: You have a past or present association as thesis advisor or advised.
+Advisor: You have a past or present association as thesis advisor or advisee.

-Collaboration: You have a collaboration on a project, publication, grant proposal, program co-chairship, or editorship within the past two years (March 2019 through August 2021).
+Collaboration: You have a collaboration on a project, publication, grant proposal, program co-chairship, or editorship within the past two years (since April 2020).